 Kuhn, A., & Westwell, G. (2012).
 "Avant-garde film."
 In A Dictionary of Film Studies. : Oxford University Press.
 Retrieved 6 Feb.
 2017.

 To find books and other resources about experimental films in the Library's collections, use the subject heading experimental films.
 Use this same search to find actual experimental films located in the Jones Media Center.
 Other related subject headings are listed below.

 Articles and other writings about experimental films can be found in many publications.
 Our collection does not include titles which look exclusively at Experimental films.
-You can use Film & Television Literature Index, or Academic Search Complete to find articles or use the Summon box below.
+You can use Film & Television Literature Index, or Academic Search Complete to find articles.
 MLA International Bibliography is another option for articles.

 Want an easy way to keep up with the journal literature for all facets of Film Studies?
 And you use a mobile device?
 You can install the BrowZine app and create a custom Bookshelf of your favorite journal titles.
 Then you will get the Table of Contents (ToCs) of your favorite journals automatically delivered to you when they become available.
 Once you have the ToC's, you can download and read the articles you want from the journals for which we have subscriptions.